Skip to main content

 Available Tools

-The Hedy MCP server provides 10 tools your AI assistant can use:
+The Hedy MCP server provides 18 tools your AI assistant can use to access and organize your meeting data:

 Session Tools